AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

        Put_Line ("Val: " & Volatile_Long_Float'Image (Val));
     end Show_Volatile_Type;

-Here, we're declaring a new type :ada:`Volatile_Long_Float` based on the :ada:`Long_Float` type and using the :ada:`Volatile` aspect.
+Here, we're declaring a new type :ada:`Volatile_Long_Float` in the :ada:`Shared_Var_Types` package.
+This type is based on the :ada:`Long_Float` type and uses the :ada:`Volatile` aspect.
 Any object of this type is automatically volatile.

 In addition to that, we can declare components of an array to be volatile.
 In this case, we can use the :ada:`Volatile_Components` aspect in the array